vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 ### In scope

-- Handling of discarded and errored events in sources, transforms, and sinks.
+- Handling of discarded events in sources, transforms, and sinks.

 ### Out of scope